How Long Does SEO Take?

 This is because the technical overhaul should have ended by now.
 Pairing this scenario with content production, you will begin seeing your SEO efforts work.

-In this month, you can expect an increase in website traffic, lead generation and search engine rankings.
+This month, you can expect an increase in website traffic, lead generation and search engine rankings.

-While the improvements won’t be anywhere near the progress you should make in12 months, It’s certainly significant enough to know that your SEO efforts are working.
+While the improvements won’t be anywhere near the progress you should make in 12 months.
+It’s certainly significant enough to know that your SEO efforts are working.

-In fact, as per Google, in most cases, SEOs need 4 months to implement improvements and see potential benefits.
+In fact, as per Google (in most cases) SEOs need 4 months to implement improvements and see potential benefits.

-So, it’s a win as of now.
+So, we’re on track as of now.

 It’s a wise move to start including social media management into your SEO plan by this month or even earlier.